The global derived period map: The period map

-By Ehresmann's theorem we have diffeomorphisms $X_{s} \to X_{0}$ for every path from $0$ to $s$, showing the cohomology sheaves are locally constant and if $S$ is simply connected $R^{i}f_{*}\Om_{X/S}$ becomes $H^{i}(X_{s},\C)\otimes \cat O_{S}$.
+By Ehresmann's theorem we have diffeomorphisms $X_{s} \to X_{0}$ for every path from $0$ to $s$, showing the cohomology sheaves are locally constant and if $S^{an}$ is simply connected $R^{i}f_{*}\Om^{an}_{X/S}$ becomes $H^{i}(X_{s},\C)\otimes \cat O_{S^{an}}$.

-The stupid truncation $\cat F^{p} = \Om_{X/S}^{\geq p}$ is a subcomplex of sheaves of $f^{-1}\cat O_{S}$-modules.
-One then shows that the $R^{i}f_{*}\Om_{X/S}$ are vector bundles (and in particular coherent sheaves).
-This implies that the $R^{i}f_{*}\cat F^{p} = R^{i}f_{*}\Om^{\geq p}_{X/S}$ are complexes of coherent sheaves.
+The stupid truncation $\cat F^{p} = \Om_{X/S}^{\geq p}$ is a subcomplex of sheaves of $f^{-1}\cat O_{S^{an}}$-modules.
+One then shows that the $R^{i}f_{*}\Om^{an}_{X/S}$ are vector bundles (and in particular coherent sheaves).
+This implies that the $R^{i}f_{*}\cat F^{p} = R^{i}f_{*}((\Om^{an}_{X/S})^{\geq p})$ are complexes of coherent sheaves.
 This can be done by trivialising the fibration locally and using Grauert's base change theorem, see \cite{Peters08}.

-The $R^{i}f_{*}\cat F^{p}$ are moreover subsheaves of the $R^{i}f_{*}\Om_{X/S}$.
+The $R^{i}f_{*}\cat F^{p}$ are moreover subsheaves of the $R^{i}f_{*}\Om^{an}_{X/S}$.
 This follows from degeneration of the Fr\"ohlicher spectral sequence as the differentials in the $R^{i}f_{*}$ long exact sequence coming from $\Om^{\geq p}\to \Om^{\geq p-1} \to \Om^{p-1}$ vanish.
 Degeneration of the spectral sequence follows from a dimension count.

-Thus the map $P_{k}$ sending $S$ to the filtration $\{R^{k}f_{*}\cat F^{i}\}$ of $H^{k}(\Om_{X_{0}})$ is the desired map to the flag variety and it factors through the period domain.
+Thus the map $P_{k}$ sending $S^{an}$ to the filtration $\{R^{k}f_{*}\cat F^{i}\}$ of $H^{k}(\Om^{an}_{X_{0}})$ is the desired map to the flag variety and it factors through the period domain.

-Finally, we can globalize the construction by dividing out by the action of the fundamental group of $S$.
-We use Ehresmann's theorem again to pull all our data along any path in the base in a homotopy invariant way, giving an action of the fundamental group of $S$.
+Finally, we can globalize the construction by dividing out by the action of the fundamental group of $S^{an}$.
+We use Ehresmann's theorem again to pull all our data along any path in the base in a homotopy invariant way, giving an action of the fundamental group of $S^{an}$.

 \begin{rk} These results are often stated for $S$ smooth, but we need not assume this.
-Deligne's $\Om_{X/S} \simeq f^{-1} \cat O_{S}\otimes \C$ holds over an analytic space, as do Grauert's theorem (see \cite{Grauert60}), and Ehresmann's theorem (see Demailly's chapter in \cite{Bertin02}).
+Deligne's $\Om^{an}_{X/S} \simeq f^{-1} \cat O_{S^{an}}\otimes \C$ holds over an analytic space, as do Grauert's theorem (see \cite{Grauert60}), and Ehresmann's theorem (see Demailly's chapter in \cite{Bertin02}).

 Grauert's theorem assumes that $S$ is reduced (there is a version for a non-reduced base).
-But we may deal with non-reduced bases as part of our proof for the derived case, see Lemma \ref{lemma-poincare2} below. \end{rk}
+But we may deal with non-reduced bases as part of our proof for the derived Poincar\'e Lemma, see Lemma \ref{lemma-poincare2} below. \end{rk}